 “What should I do?”
 Sarkis asked.

-“Put someone on him.
+“Monitor him.
 Learn everything you can.
+Do not take any action without my authorization.
 In the meantime, I will send someone to you.
-The Partridge.
+The Crow.
 When he arrives give him whatever he needs.
 He will lay this courier open like a filleted fish.”

-“The Partridge?”
+“The Crow?”
 Sarkis was taken aback.
 “Is – is that really necessary?”

 Boulos Haddad, President of the Lebanese Republic, one of the richest men in the world and a man with many dark secrets to protect, laughed.
 His laugh was like a heavy stone sliding across a slate floor, and Sarkis winced.

 The line disconnected and Sarkis set the receiver down dazedly.
-The Partridge, coming here?
+The Crow, coming here?
 Sarkis knew that Boulos Haddad did not tolerate repeated failure, not even from family members.
-He had a terrifying thought: would Simon be the Partridge's only target?
-Or would Sarkis himself be on the assassin's hit list?
+He had a terrifying thought: would Simon be the Crow’s only target?
+Or would Sarkis himself be on the assassin’s hit list?
 Was that the ouroboros that his prattling uncle spoke of?

-Emil would thereafter be returned to Lebanon and terminated quietly.
+In fact, he would use this opportunity to kill two birds with one stone, as the Americans said.
+He’d known for some time that Emil was stealing from him.
+After killing the courier, Emil would himself be returned to Lebanon and terminated quietly.
 No witnesses would remain, and an untrustworthy employee would be eliminated.
-Even Boulos would not be able to find fault, and the Partridge could turn around and go right back to whatever rock he lived under.
-Sarkis' reputation would be saved.
+Even Boulos would not be able to find fault, and the Crow could go back to whatever rock he lived under.
+Sarkis’ reputation would be saved.